 - Ignore malicious attacks.
 If someone flames you, take the higher route — ignore the person.
 You can defend yourself on areas where your values are infringed, but overall, keep a hands-off approach.
 It’s not worth it to engage in such discussions, because the flamer will only keep attacking, with no desire to achieve a resolution.

 - Be Merciful.
 Instead of punishment, think forgiveness.
-Forceful actions – Pain, suffering, death, etc don’t bring closure to issues.
+Forceful actions like pain, suffering, death, etc. don’t bring closure to issues.

 - Be Mindful / Present.
 Don’t live in the past or future, but focus on the present moment.
 For this is where you’re living at now.
 Meditating helps you to be present (see #66).

 - Be Nurturing.
 There’s always ability in everyone.
 How can you nurture it out of each person?